MicrosoftDocs/windows-itpro-docs/windows/configure/mobile-lockdown-designer.md

 When you deploy the lockdown XML file to a device, it is saved on the device as **wehlockdown.xml**.
 When the device boots, it looks for wehlockdown.xml and applies any settings configured in the file.

-The Lockdown Designer app helps you configure and create your lockdown XML file, and includes a remote simulation to help you determine the layout for tiles on the Start screen.
+The Lockdown Designer app helps you configure and create a lockdown XML file that you can apply to devices running Windows 10 Mobile, version 1703, and includes a remote simulation to help you determine the layout for tiles on the Start screen.
 Lockdown Designer also validates the XML.
 Using Lockdown Designer is easier than [manually creating a lockdown XML file](lockdown-xml.md).